ScaledMarkets/dabl/README.md

 	it to the LD_LIBRARY_PATH environment variable.
 We currently provide compiled binaries for Mac and Linux.
 [TBD: provide instructions.]

-# Using the DABL Compiler
+# Using the DABL Reference Implementation

 Command line usage is as follows: